Salinas-Data-Solutions/salinas-website/src/content/pages/index.md

       - name: Sebastian Eumann, Founder & CEO
         image: /0c24d488266dc300ec76b36b29a2c5b7.webp
         description: >-
-          As an experienced AI Solution Engineer and Project Leader, Sebastian brings a wealth of expertise in delivering advanced AI solutions.
-With his deep industry knowledge Sebastian and his skilled team help your business to succeed with AI.
-Sebastian has many years of innovation experience across all major industrial domains such as Energy, Automotive, Manufacturing and Aerospace.
+          As an experienced Industrial Automation Expert and AI Solution Engineer , Sebastian brings a wealth of expertise in delivering advanced solutions to manufacturing processes.
+With deep industry knowledge and a skilled implementation team SALINAS Data Solutions will help you master the efficiency of your operation.
   - _bookshop_name: home/partnerLogos
     heading: Companies we have successfully worked for
     logos: